LinkedInLearning/github-actions-for-ci-cd-4375061/Ch03/03_06_solution_develop_a_container_image_pipeline/README.md

 1. Create two new repos.
 1. In the first repo, add a workflow for a Python application.

-    Use the supplied workflow,[python-app.yml](./python-app.yml), or create a workflow using the starter workflow for *Python applications*.
+    Use a starter workflow.

-    If you use the supplied workflow, move it into the `.github/workflows` directory.

-    If you are using a starter workflow, from the repo homepage, Select:
+    From the repo homepage, Select:

     `Actions` -> `Python application` -> `Configure`.